epivenpro/epivenpro.github.io/_posts/2017-02-15-epp_tempates.md

 These are seriously cool.

-You can do all these nifty thingies worthy of a mature language:
+Templates support all these nifty thingies worthy of a mature language:
-* pass values to it
-* accept only a specific set of values
+* accept a specific set of parameters
 * parameters support types!
-* call regular puppet functions
+* call regular puppet functions inside

 ```puppet
 <%- |